-(a) Types of share ownership Shareholders can be divided into two broad groups: "registered" holders and "beneficial" holders.
-A registered holder is one who owns shares directly in his own name and whose identity and share ownership appears on the company register (a registered holder may be an individual, a group or other entity).
+(a) Types of share ownership Shareholders can be divided into two is one who owns shares directly in his own name and whose identity and share ownership appears on the company register (a registered holder may be an individual, a group or other entity).
 Evidence of share ownership may be by physical stock certificate or by electronic entry on the company's records.
 Typically, the register of shareholders is maintained by the company's transfer agent, which keeps track of ownership and transfer of shares.